 Cambridge has been Debbie's home since 2003.
 She has gained valuable administrative and customer service experience from working in various secretarial roles in the University of Cambridge and its Colleges prior to joining the ambitious and friendly IP team at Pembroke.
-Graduating from the University of Central England with a BA (Hons) in Printed Textile Design, she continues to explore art projects in her spare time, inspired by my travels.
+Graduating from the University of Central England with a BA (Hons) in Printed Textile Design, she continues to explore art projects in her spare time, inspired by her travels.

 In recent years, Debbie has raised over £2000 for children and animal charities from organising fundraising activities, walking 100k to abseiling down the highest sculpture in the UK, although she's yet to wear wellies full of custard!

 Isaac studied French, Spanish and Italian at university and after graduating, he moved to Italy to teach English.
 He then returned to the UK, working in a language school in Cambridge, as well as freelance translating, before joining the International Programmes Team at Pembroke in 2018.